columnlab/columnlab.github.io/_opportunities/2021-genealogy-urop.md

 ---
-title: "Genealogy UROP"
+title: "Advancing Data Science of Communities on Reddit and Wikipedia"
-date: 2021-06-14
+# date: 2021-06-14
 collection: opportunities
 permalink: /opportunities/2021-genealogy-urop
-tags:
+# tags:
-  - urop
+#   - urop
-  - genealogy
+#   - genealogy
 ---

-# Advancing Data Science of Communities on Reddit and Wikipedia

-## Description
 Are you interested in developing new methods for data scientists to understand online communities?

 A common way that researchers have defined online communities is to measure user’s activity in a given online space.
 For example, which users have joined a particular subreddit?
 Or which users have contributed to a particular Wikipedia article?
 But does this definition really capture what users care about?